ioccc-src/winner/1990/tbr/README.md

 NOTE: globs do not work with this entry.
 Why?

 NOTE: `exit` does not work and neither does `logout`.
 To exit try sending ctrl-d or ctrl-c (or kill it from another terminal :-) ).
+But why does it not work with just `exit` or `logout`?
+Hint: see the authors' remarks.

 ## Try: